datoma/docker-hugo/README.md

 | HUGO_OPTIONS     | --navigateToChanged --templateMetrics --buildDrafts | some options, see hugo docu for more informations |

 ### docker run command
+use the following command to run it as dockerservice:

+    docker

 ### docker-compose
+edit the .env.sample fiel and start the service with

+    docker-compose up -d